 Indiana Bat, Myotis Federally Endangered

-The Indiana Bat is one of 2 endangered bat species in the state (along with Gray Bat).
+The Indiana Bat is one of 2 endangered bat species in the state (along with the Gray Bat).
 They occur primarily in eastern and middle Tennessee.

 Length: 2.8 - 3.9 inches

 Ears: 0.4 - 0.6 inches

 Similar Species: The other Myotis bats are difficult to distinguish from one another without close examination:

 •Little Brown Bat

 •Eastern Small-footed Bat